-Once we acknowledge that there are more than one ways of being intelligent, we start accepting each child as uniquely intelligent.
-If the measurement and comparison on the scale of intelligence are removed, rather an effort is made to identify the child’s unique strengths, the boost he/ she gets in terms of self-esteem and self-confidence is immeasurable.
+Once we acknowledge that there is more than one way of being intelligent, we start accepting each child as uniquely intelligent.
+When the measurement and comparison to the scale of intelligence are removed, an effort will be made to identify the child’s unique strengths.
+And that will boost the child’s self-esteem and self-confidence immeasurably.

 The moment we consider a child good in music at par with a child good in math, at par with a child good in sports, at par with a child good in making friends and dealing with others – we open up a new avenue of opportunities for children to succeed.

-Today’s is a world which demands multiple skills from successful people.
-Early exposure to all intelligence’s automatically leads to a more comprehensive development for the child.
+Today’s world demands multiple skills from successful people.
+Early exposure to all intelligence’s automatically leads to a more comprehensive development of the child.

 Here is more detailing on each of the intelligence's for you to understand it further :